Skip to Content

 Writing Classes: Students will select one course from the options listed below:

-Research and Writing: For students who are comfortable with the basics of writing, this course introduces students to the requirements and expectations of college-level writing.
-Students will learn how to structure and develop essays for college, including how to write research papers with in-text citations and lists of sources.
-Research & Writing will focus on active reading and on opportunities to research and write the research essay.
+Research and Writing: For students who are comfortable with the basics of writing essays, this course introduces students to the process and practices expected in college-level writing.
+Students will learn how to structure and develop research papers with in-text citations and lists of sources.
+Research & Writing will focus on active reading, information literacy, and research to write research essays.

-Confident and Creative Writers: For many people, producing writing on a deadline is a challenge.
+Confident and Creative Writers: For many students, producing writing on a deadline is a challenge.
 By including creative approaches to writing, students can develop strategies and approaches to increase their success.
-This course is designed for students who find it difficult to generate effective writing in an academic setting despite their honest efforts to do so.
-High interest topics and creative assignments are designed to engage students and to encourage them to find meaningful connections to their writing.
+This course is designed for individuals who find it difficult to generate effective writing in an academic setting despite their efforts to do so.
+High interest topics and creative assignments will engage students and encourage them to find meaningful connections to their writing.
+Students should expect to produce writing in most class sessions.

-Writing the Effective Essay: Writing that is clear, honest, concise, and persuasive is a general requirement for academic success at the college level, and it is what colleges look for in application essays.
+Writing the Effective College Entrance Essay: Writing that is clear, authentic, concise, and persuasive is a general requirement for academic success at the college level, and it is what colleges look for in application essays.
 Using prompts typically found on college applications, students will formulate, draft, and edit an essay that can be used as a model for their own college application essay.

 Academic Prep: